mshanka1/STM32L475VGTX_AzureRTOS/README.md

 3. Flash feature to save the wifi credential into flash
 4. NetxDuo configured
 5. HTTP server created and running
+6. Added webserver pages to show the status of the device and take the mqtt endpoint and other mqtt credentials.(Work in Progress)
+7. Run MQTT pubsub and webserver in consequtive threads.

 Next Steps:
 1. Create fully functional WiFi feature